joshuajrrc/GenesisX30MN/README.md

 Go to /home/genesisx13/.genesisx/ and click on genesisx.conf.
 Picture example: https://gyazo.com/8c2ab6f1e09d8f12c7819778e7157c34

-Enter the masternode key and ipv6 adress in the genesisxconf. file Picture example: https://gyazo.com/1442f952b1502ef51d18f0fd0b6cefbe
+Enter the masternode key and ipv6 adress in the genesisxconf.
+File Picture example: https://gyazo.com/1442f952b1502ef51d18f0fd0b6cefbe

 Do this to every masternode that you would like to add.
 Example: